How to Create Frugal Budgeting Spreadsheet for Beginners: Master Your Money in 30 Days with Zero Stress

 I like to set aside an hour on the first Sunday of each month to review my budget.
 I grab a cup of coffee, open my budget worksheet, and compare my planned spending to what actually happened.

-I look for any areas where I overspent or underspent.
-Did I blow my dining out budget again?
-Maybe I need to increase that category or find ways to cook at home more.
+Maybe I need to increase that category or find more cooking methods at home.
 Did I spend less on groceries than expected?
 I might be able to redirect those savings elsewhere.

 When to Revise Your Financial Goals